att-innovate/netQuil/docs/demos/distributed-protocol.rst

 Distributed Quantum Protocol
 =========================================================

-Due to a variety of constraints, modern quantum computers are limited to working with a small system of qubits and, therefore, limited to solving small problems involving few qubits.
+Due to a variety of constraints state-of-the-art quantum computers are limited to working with a small system of qubits.
+As a result, current quantum computers are limited to solving small problems involving few qubits.
-Distributed quantum computing (DQC) is a means of leveraging the computation power of a quantum network in order to solve a problem too large for any single quantum computer.
+Distributed quantum computing (DQC) is a means of leveraging the computational power of a quantum network in order to solve a problem too large for any single quantum computer.
 Each node on a quantum network is connected via a classical and quantum channel and managers its own classical register for storing bits of information such as qubit measurements.
 Nodes may not